Adirelle/oUF_Adirelle/README.md

 It has been tested and includes specific settings for the following classes: hunter, druid, paladin, warlock, priest, shaman, death knight.
 It should work fine with other classes as well.

-I do not plan to add configuration options.
-Nevertheless, one can move, resize and even disable the frames using the `/oufa` chat command.
+There are some configuration options.
+You can open the configuration panel through the `/oufa` chat command.

 Single unit frames and party/raid unit frame sets could be disabled by disabling corresponding addons.